davidson16807/tectonics.cpp/inc/model/rock/README.md

 Since model state updates in real time using several out-of-order traversals, it is critical to reduce the memory footprint of model state.
-Therefore, any structure smaller than a column is represented at a very coarse resolution within stack memory, using arrays of constant size.
+Therefore, any structure smaller than a column or formation is represented at a very coarse resolution within stack memory, using arrays of constant size.
 We will now iterate through each of these structures and account for how this can be done.

-### Columns
-The number of columns is inherently constant for a grid of known resolution.

 ### Strata
 The number of strata varies in principle, and the number that can we can afford to represent is very low,